prestodb/presto/presto-docs/src/main/sphinx/functions/url.rst

 .. function:: url_extract_raw_parameter(url, name) -> varchar

-    Returns the value of the first query string parameter named ``name`` from ``url`` without decode.
+    Returns the value of the first query string parameter named ``name`` from ``url`` without decoding any escaped characters.
 Parameter extraction is handled in the typical manner as specified by :rfc:`1866#section-8.2.1`.

 .. function:: url_extract_path(url) -> varchar